-11.7.2 Whips
+9.7.2 Whips

-- Up to 2 whips (each a total maximum length of 1 m for ponies and 1.20 m for horses (including tassel) may be carried if required. - a) Any alteration to conventional or curved whips must be approved by the President of the Ground Jury or Chief Steward.
+- a) Up to 2 whips (each a total maximum length of 1 m for ponies and 1.20 m (including tassel) may be carried if required. - b) Any alteration to conventional or curved whips must be approved by the Technical Delegate or Steward.

-11.7.3 Other Para-Equestrian saddlery aids permitted
+9.7.3 Other Para-Equestrian saddlery aids permitted